clane9/fmri-fm/README.md

 ## Pretrained models

-Pretrained checkpoints and training logs are available [HuggingFace](https://huggingface.co/medarc/CortexMAE).
+Pretrained checkpoints and training logs are available on [HuggingFace](https://huggingface.co/medarc/CortexMAE).
 We release default models for each input space:

 | name                  | input space        | shape       | size  |
 | --------------------- | ------------------ | ----------- | ----- |